mysociety/alaveteli/doc/manual/docs/running/requests.md

   <a href="{{ site.baseurl }}docs/glossary/#request" class="glossary__link">request</a>.
   As an
   <a href="{{ site.baseurl }}docs/glossary/#super" class="glossary__link">administrator</a>,
-  there are some things about that request you can change once it's been created.
+  there are some things about that request you can change once it&rsquo;s been created.
 </p>

 A request is automatically created when a user submits and (where necessary) confirms it.
-Alaveteli sends it to the authority responsible and handles any
+Alaveteli sends it to the
+<a href="{{ site.baseurl }}docs/glossary/#authority" class="glossary__link">authority</a>
+responsible and handles any
 <a href="{{ site.baseurl }}docs/glossary/#response" class="glossary__link">responses</a>.
 Usually this process runs without needing any intervention from an administrator.
 But sometimes you'll want to change some aspect of the request, or the way Alaveteli is handling it.

 ## What state is the request in?

 Every request moves through a series of
 <a href="{{ site.baseurl }}docs/glossary/#state" class="glossary__link">states</a>,
 indicating its progress.
 Usually a new request will be in the `waiting_response` state until something happens to change that &mdash; for example, a response is received.

 However, states can't always be set automatically, because they require a decision to be made on what kind of answer the authority provided in the response.
-For states like this, Alaveteli invites the original requester to describe its state &mdash; for example, when a response is received they can change the state to `successful`, `partially_successful` or `not_held` (if the authority replied to say they don't have the information requested).
+For states like this, Alaveteli invites the original requester to describe it &mdash; for example, when a response is received they can change the state to `successful`, `partially_successful` or `not_held` (if the authority replied to say they don't have the information requested).

 <div class="attention-box info">